nishantsingha13/nishantsingha13/README.md

 ## About Me

 I am currently studying Computer Science Engineering at SRM Institute of Science and Technology, KTR Chennai.
-I have completed my Higher Secondary and Secondary School from Jaipur, Rajasthan.
+I have completed my Higher Secondary and Secondary School in Jaipur, Rajasthan.
 I have experience with machine learning and data analysis, and I am currently learning programming and AI/ML.

 - 🤔 I’m currently open for a new job opportunity.
 - 📄 [This is MY RESUME](https://drive.google.com/file/d/1UAnjDVd7FKqQSvjmmOVdeQolJhHRFeIe/view?usp=drivesdk)